 Supporting the development of the All Japan Alpine Ski U16

-In order to develop the world's top alpine skiers, we have been supporting the All Japan Ski Association's (SAJ) U16 alpine ski team since the 2018/19 season in collaboration with Just Loving Ski (JLS) and J SPORTS.
-We support the activities of young skiers through crowdfunding, support for training expenses, and the production and broadcast of a program that follows the U16 alpine skiers.
+In order to develop the world's top alpine skiers, we have been supporting the All Japan Ski Association (SAJ) U16 alpine ski team since the 2018/19 season in collaboration with Just Loving Ski (JLS) and J SPORTS.
+We support the activities of young skiers through crowdfunding, support for training expenses, the production and broadcast of a program covering U16 alpine skiers, and the broadcast of the JOC Junior Olympic Cup (alpine competition).
+A report on this season's program is scheduled to air at the end of March!

 Project overview